DocumentationBlogSupport

 }

-) is used to query the Cisco public key from the Cisco REST endpoint.
+The key ID (kid) is used to query the Cisco public key from the US Cisco REST endpoint or for EU based organizations from the corresponding EU Rest Endpoint.
 This public key corresponds to the private key used to sign the JWS.

 To validate the JWS token, you can refer to a Java example available here.
 This example uses the JOSE library, which supports multiple programming languages.